 - 4. Technical resources for evaluation.
 That the evaluation of data for radiological assessment be approached in a way which utilizes the very latest understanding of radioactive transport in the environment and of mechanisms and parameters affecting the dose to man.
 This principle is to be implemented by drawing on resources and capabilities in a number of institutions, including LLL, LASL, HASL, and the University of Washington.
 In addition, information on projected living patterns of future inhabitants which might influence a radiological assessment will be evaluated with the assistance of experienced individuals.
 Contact is being made with Dr. John Tobin, an anthropologist very familiar with the living habits of the native population in this matter, and we will also draw on scientific investigators of long experience in the Atoll, such as Drs.
 Held and Seymour of the University of Washington.
 Additional key participants and consultants are listed in Table A.1. - 5.
 Communication of results.
 Finally, that the evaulation, as it proceeds in time, will be in close communication with the Division of Bio-Medical and Environmental Research (DBER) through a review committee headed by Dr. Nathaniel Barr (see Fig. A.1).
-The advantages to such a communication are twofold: - a.
-For maintaining point-in-time cognizance of our activities, methods, and results, which
+The advantages to such a communication are twofold: - For maintaining point-in-time cognizance of our activities, methods, and results, which will enable DBER to review the final product more intelligently and more effectively under time constraints, and b.
+For providing guidance during the progress of the survey and to serve as a point of contact for information available across the whole research program in the AEC on environmental radioactivity, including AEC experience in DBER and DOS regarding radiological assessment and rehabilitation on Bikini.

-Table A.1.
-Major participants in the data Evaluations Group.
+Table A.1.Major participants in the data Evaluations Group.

-Group leader: D. Wilson (LLL) Data handling and computations: W. Martin, W. Phillips (LLL) Calculations: Y. Ng (LLL), B. Bennett (HASL), B. Rich (LLL) Evaluations and applications: W. Robison (LLL), B. Rich (LLL), C. Richmond (LASL) D. Wilson (LLL) Consultants: J. Tobin (TTPI), E. Held (AEC), A. Seymour (U. of Wash.), P. Gustafson (ANL), M. McLaughlin (HASL), P. Conard, M.D.
-(BNL)
+Group leader: D. Wilson (LLL) Data handling and computations: W. Martin, W. Phillips (LLL) Calculations: Y. Ng (LLL), B. Bennett (HASL), B. Rich (LLL) Evaluations and applications: W. Robison (LLL), B. Rich (LLL), C. Richmond (LASL), D. Wilson (LLL) Consultants: J. Tobin (TTPI), E. Held (AEC), A. Seymour (U. of Wash.), P. Gustafson (ANL), M. McLaughlin (HASL), P. Conard, M. D. (BNL)